trickste/csvYaml/README.md

 ## Features
 - YAML to CSV Conversion: Upload a YAML file and receive a CSV file.
+    - The algorithm is able to convert ".yaml" or ".yml" file to ".cvs" format.
 - CSV to YAML Conversion: Upload a CSV file and receive a YAML file.
     - The algorithm is successfully able to convert ".csv" file to ".yaml" format up to 2 levels.